akinomyoga/cxxmatrix/README.md

 - Hankaku kana characters as in the original film
 - Ten levels of "green"s using terminal 256 color support
-- Twinkling effects by adding random brightness
+- Twinkling effects by adding random brightness fluctuations
 - Diffused reflection effects by cell background colors

 **Scenes**